SineAndie/APAM/README.md

 ## Explore model variations

-The natural mortality assumption, including M split for years 1989-1996, can be changed within the make.tmb.data function.
-For example:
+The natural mortality assumption, including increasing M for years 1989-1996, can be changed within the `make.tmb.data` function.
+For
+example:

 ``` r
 #turn off M split